a849567264/TryMinex/README.md

-# TryMinex
+# **TryMinex**

-This is Python API Demo wrapped for Tryminex
+- This is Python API Demo wrapped for Tryminex(New Version.
+Since Jan.29th, 2019.

-If you have any problem, contact QQ:849567264.
+- If you have any problem, contact QQ:849567264.